nagasudhirpulla/taming_python/blog/skills/folium_bubble_map.md

 In this post we will learn how to draw a bubble map from excel data using **pandas** and **folium** python libraries

-Task
+## Challenge
-Plot the capacities of imaginary power plants
+Plot the capacities of imaginary power plants on a folium map as a bubble map.

 The whole program can be broken down into the following tasks
 * Read the data from excel